Tantrisse/Factorio-mods-manager/README.md

 ```

-## Service username and token ##
+## Username and token ##

 The keen-eyed will have noticed the options for `--user` and `--token`.
 These
-allow you to supply a username and token normally used by the Factorio services
-(like the in-game updater and authenticated multiplayer).
+allow you to supply a username and token normally used by the Factorio (like the in-game updater and authenticated multiplayer).
 Having them will
 allow you to download the mods from the [Factorio API](https://mods.factorio.com/api/mods).

 First, how to get them:
-* Go to [the factorio website](https://www.factorio.com/login) and login to your account.
+* Go to [the Factorio website](https://www.factorio.com/login) and login to your account.
 * Click your username in top right to go to your profile.

 ## How to find the correct mod name